 Larry’s Small Engine Repair, LLC is in NW Houston/Cypress, TX.
-We are an Authorized Repair Center for Amerisun Inc., Coleman, Champion, Generac and Winco Generators.
-It is a locally owned and operated 100% by myself; it is a small engine repair shop that provides quality work at affordable rates.
-We repair 2 & 4 cycle small engines on Generators, Pressure Washers, Lawn Mowers, Blowers, Chain Saws and Misc.
+I am an Authorized Repair Center for Sears & Craftsman, Duromax products, Champion, Generac, Winco Generators and Amerisun Inc. It is a sole proprietorship that is owned and operated 100% by myself; it is a small engine repair shop, and I provide quality work at affordable rates.
+I repair 2 & 4 cycle small engines on Generators, Pressure Washers, Lawn Mowers, Blowers, Chain Saws and Misc.
 Equipment.
 I limit the amount of work that I take in because I like to get work turned around in 1 – 2 weeks.

 Forms of Payment Accepted: Cash, Credit Cards, PayPal & Checks within Harris County

-- You can contact me at (832)-643-2315 or send a message using my Contact Page; my email address is firstname.lastname@example.org.
+- You can contact me at (832)-643-2315 or use my Contact Page; my email address is firstname.lastname@example.org.
 I take work by appointment only to prevent a backlog of work.
 I work by myself, so utilization of my time is necessary.
 For Service Page:Services Page Company Page: Company Page

 If you call, I will ask you a few simple questions.
 I need to understand the scope of the work that you want done.
 Then I can determine if it is something that I can do and/or have the necessary time.
-I cannot diagnose a problem without first seeing the equipment nor will I provide a quote to repair it.
+I cannot diagnose a problem without first seeing the equipment nor will I provide a quote to repair it on the phone.

 Transparency, honesty and integrity are more important to me than how much money my business makes me.
 I was forced to make a change in 2018 regarding my business practices and operations due to customers taking advantage of me.
-I had eleven Portable Generators abandoned after Hurricane Harvey that had been repaired, and eventually I had them hauled off for scrap.
+I had eleven Portable Generators abandoned after Hurricane Harvey that I repaired, and eventually had them hauled off for scrap.

-My business is repairing equipment, not a consulting service.
-Consulting is a service although it is not free nor is it a tangible item.
+My business is repairing equipment, not consulting.
+Consulting is a fee-based service although it is not a tangible item.
 I do not give advice on repair work because it is a Liability, that is why I pay good money for General Liability Insurance.

 My time, labor, knowledge and skills have a monetary value, and all are required to repair equipment.
-Just because I get my hands dirty and grease under my nails does not mean that I am ignorant.
 I worked in the O&G Industry for almost 50 years, 25 years of it with Exxon.
-With 56 years of diversified experience and my knowledge, I consider myself equivalent to or better than some professionals, PE’s.There is nothing better or more important than hands-on experience.
+With 56 years of diversified Mechanical experience and knowledge, there is nothing better or more important than hands-on experience.

-The knowledge gained from years of hands-on experience just does not get any better.
-I want to quote a couple of sentences from an article and I will provide the link to it.
-“Ultimately, it really is less expensive to pay a qualified technician for a proper diagnosis than it is to replace components based on a hunch of what might be wrong.
-They may have dirty fingernails, but some senior master automobile technicians actually have as much training as medical professionals—why should their time matter any less?”
-This is the link to the article which is applicable to the way I operate my business: https://repairpal.com/blog/should-you-have-to-pay-for-diagnostic-fees
+“Ultimately, it really is less expensive to pay a qualified technician for a proper diagnosis than it is to replace components based on a hunch of what might be wrong. ” This is the link to the article which is applicable to the way I operate my business: https://repairpal.com/blog/should-you-have-to-pay-for-diagnostic-fees

 In rare cases, 1 – 2 parts may have to be replaced to find the root cause of the problem.
 If that is the case, then I will contact you before proceeding with any work.
 “Additional parts” must be paid for in advance before proceeding with the work.
 I was forced to implement this change to stop the loss of time and money.